Urban development dashboard

 These technical reports provide more information on price efficiency indicators included on the dashboard.
 They were developed for the National Policy Statement on Urban Development Capacity (NPS-UDC).
 The NPS-UDC has been replaced by the National Policy Statement on Urban Development (NPS-UD), however these reports still provide useful and relevant information for requirements under the NPS-UD.

 Other data sources

-Other sources of data — held by local authorities or published by Stats NZ or private data providers — can also be used to delve into housing market trends or to investigate trends in business land markets.
+Other sources of data — held by local authorities or published by Statistics New Zealand (external link)or private data providers — can also be used to delve into housing market trends or to investigate trends in business land markets.